 select * from orders limit 10;

-Limitations of Moving Data from Shopify to Snowflake using Custom Code
+Limitations of Moving Using Custom Code

 - If you would like to have a complete view of all the available data then you will have to create a much complex ETL process that includes 35+ Shopify resources.

 - Using the REST API to pull data from Shopify can be cumbersome.
-If Shopify changes the API or Snowflake is not reachable for a particular duration, any such anomalies can break the code and result in irretrievable data loss.
+If Shopify changes the API or Snowflake is not reachable for a particular duration, such anomalies can break the code and result in irretrievable data loss.

 - In case you would need to transform your data before loading to the Warehouse – eg: you would want to standardize time zones or unify currency values to a single denomination, then you would need to write more code to achieve this.